sibartel/suither/README.md

 * Progressive Web App
 * All data and calculations are performed locally on the device

-* Hourly analysis of upcoming weather regarding thermal sensation and precipitation taking different possible cloth variants into account
+* Hourly analysis of upcoming weather regarding thermal sensation and precipitation taking different possible clothing variants into account
 * Multivariate non-linear regression as user model predicting the thermal sensation based on:
     * Feels like temperature
-    * Cloth insulation
+    * Clothing insulation
     * Activity level
-* Support for different cloth categories
+* Support for different clothing categories
 * User feedback is used to improve the predicter model

 ## Usage